status-im/nimbus-eth1/README.md

 #### Developer tools

-GNU Make, Bash and the usual POSIX utilities
+GNU Make, Bash and the usual POSIX utilities.
+Git 2.9.4 or newer.

 #### Obtaining the prerequisites through the Nix package manager